Enna1/enna1.github.io/content/post/cpp-atomic-ordering-x86-tso-perspective.md

 > `memory_order_acquire`: A load operation with this memory order performs the *acquire operation* on the affected memory location: no reads or writes in the current thread can be reordered before this load.
 >
 > `memory_order_release`: A store operation with this memory order performs the *release operation*: no reads or writes in the current thread can be reordered after this store.
+>
+> `memory_order_acq_rel`: A read-modify-write operation with this memory order is both an acquire operation and a release operation.
+No memory reads or writes in the current thread can be reordered before the load, nor after the store.

 `memory_order_acquire` 和 `memory_order_release` 是比 `memory_order_relaxed` 更“强”的 memory order，不仅有与 `memory_order_relaxed` 一样的 atomicity 和 modification order consistency 的保证，还有如下的保证：